gebisthefallenhero/math4610/task_sheets/sheet10/Sheet10Solutions.md

 ```

 ### Task 6
 One website defined a condition number as measuring the sensativity of a solution to small pertubations on input data.
 The bigger the condition number the more senitive it is.
 It also often came up that the condition number is not defined in terms of the eigenvalue of the matrix, but in terms of the singular values.
-Thi gives an alternative way to compute it.
+The gives an alternative way to compute it.
+Addtionally I learned that the condition number is not an idea unique to numerical linear algebra, but it is also something used in most areas of numerical analysis.

 https://nhigham.com/2020/03/19/what-is-a-condition-number/
 https://www.cmpe.boun.edu.tr/~cemgil/Courses/cmpe482/slides/Lecture12.pdf